Parcel Delivery Management Services, from The Whistl Group visit parcels website

 Call Centre Support

-In a connected digital world, consumers want to contact organisations at differing times of the day and through a variety of channels.
+In a connected digital world, consumers want to contact organisations at different times of the day and through various channels.

-How does your business market contact methods and are the options easy to find?
+How does your business market contact methods work, and are the options easy to find?

-In a world of unlimited choice, do your customers have the flexibility to select the method that works best for them?
-When a choice of contact methods are offered, do those choices cater to your customer’s needs?
+In a world of unlimited choice, do your customers have the flexibility to select the best method?
+When a selection of contact methods is offered, do those choices cater to your customer’s needs?

-Organisations should offer the range of channels necessary for their sector, taking into account their customers preferences in order to improve communication.
+To improve communication, organisations should offer the range of channels necessary for their sector, considering their customers' preferences.

-With a wide range of communication channels on offer in today's connected world, the UKCSI reported that customers who are able to use their preferred contact channel with an organisation are more satisfied with their overall customer experience than those who are not able to.
+A wide range of communication channels are available in today's connected world.
+The UKCSI reported that customers who can use their preferred contact channel with an organisation are more satisfied with their overall customer experience than those who cannot.

 Go back to Index